 So again, you should not sign a release until you have obtained a full recovery.
 This too comes with qualifications.
 A full recovery in many cases may not be “full recovery” as you would define it.
 Instead, it may simply mean getting all the money that is available through insurance coverage.

 Uninsured and Underinsured Motorists in New Mexico

-Sadly, in many cases, this will not come close to fully compensating you for your injuries if you are seriously injured.
+Sadly, in many cases, this will not come close to fully compensating you for your injuries if you are seriously injured in a car accident.
 The best example is the case of uninsured or underinsured motorist.
-New Mexico has one, if not the highest, rate of uninsured motorists.
+As an auto accident attorney, we know that New Mexico has one, if not the highest, rate of uninsured motorists.
 Many more are underinsured.

 This means that unless you have your own and sufficient underinsured motorist coverage, you likely will not be fully compensated.
 The underinsured or uninsured problems arise in all manner of personal injury cases.
 And it is not always possible as in the case of car accidents to protect yourself against negligent and uninsured parties.

 Your Insurance Provider Must be Notified in Advance of Release of Claims or You Will Waive Your Underinsured Coverage